Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 - Ground: Claim
 - Ideal: Proof.

-Extrapolating such a concept one step further it's easy enough to imagine a form of bespoke consulting where the content of any conversation can be functionally represented as geometries that support the processes of communal understanding.
+Extrapolating such a concept one step further it's easy enough to imagine a form of bespoke facilitation where the content of any conversation can be functionally represented as geometries to support the processes of communal understanding.
 Here's an example in relation to a discussion and programming:

 ![](assets/systematicsPlugin.png)

 When a conversation reaches consensus on credit class, methodology, DAO design, evaluation criteria etc. we can use the interface to easily store and anchor data on chain.
 Any subsequent discussion can be self managed by the community, easily updating their credit design parameters through such a simple interface.
 Supporting data and conversation can be aggregated as a form of adaptive capital and issued as eco-credits, democratising access to technology in a significant way.
 Such a process can even be [turned into art](https://sovereignnature.com/tracing-the-wild) or gamified to make the process fun and rewarding!

 Below the interface level comes the functional specifications for chain integration.
 Using the [AD4M ontology](https://ad4m.dev/) we can integrate general systematics to describe a set of metadata standards.
-From there we can describe both the data module and eco-credit modules as 'languages' and 'perspectives' in order to make them interoperable with other architectures.
-For added precision, we may wish to add other ontologies for translating quantity (data module claims like MRV) to quality (eco-credit attestations like ESGs).
+From there we can describe both the data module and eco-credit modules as 'languages' and 'perspectives' in order to make them interoperable with other systems architectures.
+For added precision, we may wish to add other ontological 'perspectives' for translating quantity (data module claims like MRV) to quality (eco-credit attestations like REA).

-One particularly useful ontology to integrate is Resource, Event, Agent accounting, which is an institutionally recognised standard for distributed supply chains.
+Resource, Event, Agent accounting is a particularly useful ontology to integrate as its institutionally recognised accounting standard for distributed supply chains.
 This might then use feeds from  Monitoring, Reporting and Verification technologies as evaluation criteria for impact certificates.
-The elegance of this design is that if these standards are changed or extended, they can be easily assimilated, updated or recomposed.
+The elegance of this blanked design is that if these standards are changed or extended, they can be easily assimilated, updated or recomposed.

-For example we can extend the triadic geometry MRV to be a tetradic geometry for more detailed resolution.
-For example, the following was articulated by the dMeter community:
+For example we can extend the triadic geometry MRV to be a tetradic geometry for a more detailed resolution.
+The following was articulated by dMeter community members:
 - Directive: Human-sensing (Personal data stores, phone images, self reported data)
 - Instrumental: Remote-sensing (IOT sensors, devices)
 - Ideal: Sky-sensing (satellite, drones, aerial)
-- Ground: Reputation-sensing (identity, community trust)
+- Ground: Reputation-sensing (identity, community, trust)

-Ultimately whatever indicators are at desirable can be articulated through General Systematics and codified as Markov blankets to unlock the capabilities of semantic composition.
+Ultimately whatever indicators are at [desirable](purplepill.vision) can be articulated through General Systematics and codified as Markov blankets to unlock the capabilities of semantic composition.
 These functional models can then be enriched with Active Inferencing to provide a more detailed depth of [resolution](https://github.com/Joshfairhead/Obsidian/blob/main/Immanent/Projects/R3solution/R3solution.md).

 ---

-## Pilot Tokenomic Mechanism(s): Adaptive Capital
+# Pilot Tokenomic Mechanism(s): Adaptive Capital

-The design at the level of general infrastructure for composing any desirable credit design, which is dependent on the parametric groupings instantiated around a use case or pilot project.
+The architecture above is designed at the level of general infrastructure and can be used for composing any desirable credit design, which is dependent on the articulation of parametric groupings instantiated around a use case or pilot project.
+The paramaters and the rules for governing them matter significantly when scaled to the level of community or bioregion.

-There are obviously a number of [great projects](http://purplepill.vision/) in the [Regen ecosystem](https://regennetwork.notion.site/Built-On-Regen-Network-c6266114116842e389258747454f9f07) that would stand to benefit from such composable designs and we're keen to partner based on DAO capacity.
-LunarPunk Labs has a preference is to work closely with our existing partners at Regenerating Sonora in order to build out a low risk pilot project.
-Conditions around them are exceptionally vital; they have LEHR gardens, a community centre with a blockchain learning desk and high school tech club working with Arudino sensors!
+There are a number of [great projects](http://purplepill.vision/) in the [Regen ecosystem](https://regennetwork.notion.site/Built-On-Regen-Network-c6266114116842e389258747454f9f07) that would stand to benefit from such composable designs and we're keen to partner based on DAO capacity.
+LunarPunk Labs as proposal authors have a strong preference towards working closely with our existing partners at the charity Regenerating Sonora in order to build out a low risk pilot project.
+Conditions around them are exceptionally vital as they have LEHR gardens, a community centre with a blockchain learning desk and high school tech club working with Arudino sensors!

 #### Basic Credits: Regenerating Sonora use case
 - Starting from the LEHR gardens, we assess possibilities.